wrkzcoin/wrkzcoin/docs/docs/guides/encrypted-payment-ids.md

 *Move to short encrypted payment IDs.* Same operational model you have now — one deposit address plus a per-customer identifier, the pattern you already run for XRP, XLM and BNB.
 Requires a wallet upgrade and reissuing deposit addresses.
-You lose the ability to look a deposit up by payment ID on an explorer.
+You lose the ability to look a deposit up by payment ID on an explorer, though your own `wrkz-service` can still find one with `getTransactionsByPaymentId`.
+Note that a send carrying a short payment ID can only have one destination.

 *Move to one address per customer.* `POST /addresses/create` on `wrkz-wallet-api` generates deterministic sub-wallet addresses that share a single view key, are